 Nickel-Plated Brass Cased Ammo: Nickel-Plated Brass Casings Explained

 For both pistol and rifle ammunition, nickel-plated brass casings offer a unique spin on the standard brass or steel casings.
 When it comes to nickel vs. brass, nickel-plated brass looks nicer than standard brass casings and can be reloaded – making it a great choice for someone looking for an aesthetically pleasing and functional cartridge case.
 Remington, Federal and Hornady are noted for using nickel-plated ammo in their premium lines.

-The two main features of nickel plated brass ammo are corrosive resistance and a smoother feed than straight brass or steel.
+The two main features of nickel-plated brass ammo are added corrosion resistance and smoother feeding than straight brass or steel.
 But these aren't the only reasons to start using this type of ammo, here are descriptions on these features and more: